Section 17 of IGST Act 2017: Apportionment of Tax and Settlement of Funds

 (5) Any integrated tax apportioned to a State or, as the case may be, to the Central Government on account of a Union territory, if subsequently found to be refundable to any person and refunded to such person, shall be reduced from the amount to be apportioned under this section, to such State, or Central Government on account of such Union territory, in such manner and within such time as may be prescribed.

-Note: CBEC notifies 01/07/2017 as the commencement date in respect of Sections 4 to 13, 16 to 19, 21 and 23 to 25 of the IGST Act, 2017, vide Notification 3/2017.
+Note: CBEC notifies 01/07/2017 as the commencement date vide Notification 3/2017.

 Amendments History:

-1. Sub-section (2A) inserted vide the IGST (Amendment) Act, 2018 (GOI Notification dated 30/08/2018), followed with CBIC Notification on commencement date of 01/02/2019 vide Integrated Tax Notification 1/2019 dated 29/01/2019.
+1. Sub-section (2A) inserted vide the IGST (Amendment) Act, 2018, followed with Notification 1/2019 on commencement date of 01/02/2019.

 —–